HIV and Pregnancy

 The United States Preventive Services Task Force, U.S. Centers for Disease Control and Prevention, American Academy of Pediatrics, and American College of Obstetricians and Gynecologists recommend that all pregnant women be screened for human immunodeficiency virus (HIV) infection.
 This is because early detection and treatment are the key to preventing newborn HIV infection.1

-Although your health professional may not offer an HIV test as part of your routine prenatal care, it's a good idea to have one.
-If you have any risk factors for HIV infection, your health professional may want to give you a second test later in your pregnancy.
+Although your doctor may not offer an HIV test as part of your routine prenatal care, it's a good idea to have one.
+If you have any risk factors for HIV infection, your doctor may want to give you a second test later in your pregnancy.

 If you or your partner has ever had unprotected sex (or shared needles) with a person whose HIV status is unknown, there is a chance that you have the virus.
 If you do have HIV, your baby could also become infected.
-The virus is usually passed on during labor and childbirth, although it sometimes is passed during pregnancy.
+The virus is usually passed on during labor and childbirth.
+It is sometimes is passed during pregnancy.
 Breast-feeding can pass the virus from mother to baby.

 For more information, see the topic Human Immunodeficiency Virus (HIV).